Seax-Wica

-Seax-Wica or better Seax Witchcraft is a tradition, or denomination, inspired by the neopagan religion of Wicca.
-Specifically the Seax Witchcraft is largely inspired by the iconography of the historical Anglo-Saxon paganism, though, unlike Theodism, it is not a reconstruction of the early mediaeval religion itself.
+Seax-Wica, or sometimes Saxon Witchcraft, is a tradition of neopagan practice blending aspects of Wicca with the iconography of Anglo-Saxon paganism, while not seeking to reconstruct the early mediaeval religion itself.

-The tradition was founded in 1973 by Raymond Buckland, an English-born high priest of Gardnerian Wicca who moved to the United States in the 1970s.
-His book, The Tree, was written with the intent for it to be a definitive guide to Seax-Wica, and was published in 1974 by Samuel Weiser, and subsequently republished in 2005 as Buckland's Book of Saxon Witchcraft.
+The tradition was founded in 1973 by Raymond Buckland, an English-born high priest of Gardnerian Wicca who had recently moved to the United States.
+His 1974 book The Tree was written as a definitive guide to Seax-Wica, and subsequently republished in 2005 as Buckland's Book of Saxon Witchcraft.

-The tradition primarily honours two principal deities: Woden, and Freya.
-These are seen as representations of the Wiccan deities of the Horned God and the Mother Goddess.
-The tradition uses a minimal set of ceremonial tools, including a spear.
-Runes are also significant.
+Seax-Wica, is an orthopraxic, initiatory mystery system grounded in rational immanence and religious magic.
+It honors the deities of the Germanic pantheon of the Saxon tribe based on their symbolism, it is a modern pagan religion.

 Openness

 Seax-Wica does not employ any secrecy oath.
 Buckland's Book of Saxon Witchcraft was written in mind that the reader would already be well versed in the various techniques of Witchcraft and Wiccan ritual.
 However, Buckland has pointed out that his Complete Book of Witchcraft gives instructions on how to proceed when no tools are available.
 These instructions are enough to allow one to begin, self-initiate, and consecrate one's first tools.